 Similar to partnered content, webinars and video series are great ways to share your expertise with a partner.
 Collaborate to highlight a unique perspective or educate on something specific.
 Lean on some big names at your organization to drive additional attendance and engagement.

 Since organizing events can be so costly and time-consuming, they’re an ideal co-marketing activity.
 Your partner will ideally help with the required costs and labor and enrich the overall experience for attendees.
 Additionally, like with other co-marketing ideas, you’re able to reach a broader audience than you would alone.

 Joint Promotion Efforts to Ensure Visibility

 Even the best content or product will have minimal impact without the proper activities to build awareness.
 No co-marketing strategy would be complete without detailed plans for joint promotion.
 While the preferred channels and methodology depend greatly on your unique situation, options include Google PPC ads, social media ads and organic social media campaigns, email blasts, sponsored posts, press releases, and more.

 It’s a good idea to connect with your partner to determine the best-fit promotion vehicle for your partnership.
 Your collaborators’ past strategies may have differing success levels than your own, and their marketing team structure could potentially supplement your weaknesses.
 Co-marketing presents the unique opportunity for organizations to bounce around ideas, learn from one another, and leverage resources otherwise unavailable, so make sure to maximize such rewards!

-Once you’ve decided you’d like to move forward with co-marketing activities, there are best practices you should keep in mind to ensure your campaigns are successful.
+Once you’ve decided you’d like to move forward with co-marketing activities, there are best practices you should keep in mind to ensure your strategies are successful this year and beyond.